 Tour Guide Seeker: Using a dating app to date in a new country as well as taking in the local hotspots.

 E-Fit: Carefully depicting social media pictures and posts to serve as your online dating profile.

-Peacocking: Gaining attention, just a like a peacock, by dressing up for Instagram and possibly IRL.
+Peacocking: Gaining attention, just like a peacock, by dressing up for Instagram and possibly IRL.

-Catfishing: Using social media to shape multiple false identities with the intentions of pursuing online relationships.
+Catfishing: Using social media to shape multiple false identities with the intention of pursuing online relationships.

 Kittenfishing: Using old or edited photos to present a less than accurate profile.